fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

     debug_host_ids: []
 ```

 > **Warning:** This will potentially log a lot of data.
 Some of that data might be private.
-Please verify it before posting it.
+Please verify it before posting it
 in a public channel or a GitHub issue.

-- Optional setting (array of integers).
+- Optional setting (array of integers)
-- Default value: empty.
+- Default value: empty
 - Config file format:
   ```
   server_settings: